 Military retirement is one of the most valuable pension systems in America, providing lifetime income after just 20 years of service.
-Here’s how the Blended Retirement System (BRS) works.
+While civilian workers typically wait until their 60s to retire, military members can begin collecting a pension as early as their late 30s or early 40s.

 Blended Retirement System (BRS) Overview

-The BRS applies to all service members who entered after January 1, 2018:
+The BRS replaced the legacy “High-3” system and applies to all service members who entered after January 1, 2018.
+It’s called “blended” because it combines a traditional pension with 401(k)-style TSP matching:

 Component Detail